wp-plugins/ibeducator/readme.txt

 * Grade courses and quizzes.
 * Email notifications.
 * Memberships.
-* NEW: the courses shortcode.
+* The courses shortcode.
-* NEW: edit the slugs for the courses archive, courses, lessons archive, lessons and course category.
+* Edit the slugs for the courses archive, courses, lessons archive, lessons and course category.
-* NEW: course prerequisite.
+* Course prerequisite.
-* NEW: course/membership payment action and filter hooks.
+* Course/membership payment action and filter hooks.
+* NEW: taxes feature.
+Because it is a new feature, please test it carefully before using.

 == Installation ==